Liberty Law

 What is important to mention is that these exceptions are only valid if the older partner is:

-• the relationship is not exploitive.
+• The relationship is not exploitative.

-Can There Be A Mistaken Belief Of Consent?
+Can There Be A Mistaken Belief Of Consent? +

 There are circumstances when the accused has had an honest mistaken belief of consent.
 This can happen through verbal or physical communication.
-Keep in mind; honest mistaken belief of consent is not valid if the accused took part in any of the following scenarios at the time of the alleged sexual assault:
+Keep in mind honest, mistaken belief of consent is not valid if the accused took part in any of the following scenarios at the time of the alleged sexual assault:

 • Self-induced intoxication;

-• Recklessness or willful blindness; or,
+• Recklessness or willful blindness, or

-• Failing to take the necessary steps to ensure the complainant was consenting
+• Failing to take the necessary steps to ensure the complainant was consenting.

-Consequences Of A Sexual Assault Conviction
+What Are The Consequences Of A Sexual Assault Conviction +

 If you’re convicted of a sexual assault offence, you are faced with numerous consequences.
 Because of the broad range of what constitutes a sexual assault, you may be facing anything from probation to an extended period of incarceration.
-The maximum sentence that you may face is 14 years imprisonment or 10 years imprisonment depending on the age of the complainant.
-A conviction for a aggravated sexual assault conviction can mean life in prison.
-In addition to being imprisoned, a sexual assault conviction could be followed by a civil lawsuit.
+The maximum sentences typically range between 10 and 14 years for indictable matters, but a conviction for an aggravated sexual assault can mean a life sentence.
+In addition to being imprisoned, ancillary orders include being required to provide a sample of your DNA to the national databank, the sex offender registry, and a Section 161 Order restricting an individual’s liberty in relation to places such as swimming pools, parks, and playgrounds.

-What Is The National Sex Offender Registry?
+What Is The National Sex Offender Registry (SOIRA)

 • Sexual interference